Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces: Introduction

 \section{Introduction}

-We begin with the introduction of notations, definitions, some historical results and main theorems of this paper.
+We begin by introducing notations, definitions, historical results, and the main theorems of this paper.
 Let $\mathcal{S}(\bbbr^n)$ denote the space of Schwartz functions on $\bbbr^n$ and $\mathcal{S}'(\bbbr^n)$ be the space of tempered distributions on $\bbbr^n$.
 For a function $f\in L^1(\bbbr^n)$, we denote its $n$-dimensional Fourier transform by

 and the $n$-dimensional inverse Fourier transform is denoted by